OpenLauncherTeam/openlauncher/README.md

 # OpenLauncher

 This an open source Android Launcher project, aim to start every thing from scratch (if possible).
+Grab the [APKs](https://drive.google.com/folderview?id=0Bzv4cvBCpP9SMjdlREprdU13U1k&usp=sharing) here to test it and you can also help by reporting bugs.

 Let's work it out.